metaDMG-dev/metaDMG-core/docs/source/getting-started.md

 (requirements)=
 ## Requirements

 `metaDMG` is a quite complex piece of software with many dependencies.
-This is due to it both running the LCA in some fast C++ code, the fits are optimized (with the use of `numba` and `jax`, e.g.), and finally it allows for visualisations of the results in the interactive dashboard.
+This is due to it running the LCA in fast C++ code, the fits in optimized Python (with the use of `numba` and `jax`, e.g.), and finally the visualisations of the results in the interactive dashboard.
 To make the installation requirements as lean as possible, we allow for custom installation of the different parts of `metaDMG`.

 ```{note} If you install using the Conda package, you do not have to worry about any of the things in this section and you can skip straight to the [installation section](installation).